An Insight into Security Code Review with LLMs: Capabilities, Obstacles, and Influential Factors: Threats to Validity

 \section{Threats to Validity}

 \textbf{Internal Validity} refers to whether an observed association between two variables can be attributed to a causal link between them.
 One of the internal validity threats could be \textbf{data leakage}.
-The data used in our study was obtained from two large-scale open-source projects, which may overlap with the data used for training LLMs, a common problem with LLM-based studies.
-Since the training data cutoff dates for the models used (GPT-3.5 and GPT-4) are not disclosed and the dataset we used ~\citep{yu2023security} predates the release of some of the LLMs we selected, we cannot avoid the overlap between the dataset we used and the training data of LLMs by filtering the data for a specific period of time.
+The data used in our study was obtained from two large-scale open-source projects, which may overlap with the data used for training LLMs, a common problem with LLM-based studies. \black{Since the dataset we used ~\citep{yu2023security} predates knowledge cutoff dates of LLMs we selected}, we cannot avoid the overlap between the dataset we used and the training data of LLMs by filtering the data for a specific period of time.
 Moreover, according to \cite{cao2024concerned}, contaminated data does not always affect the results, and the model sometimes even performs better after the model's cutoff date.
 Another threat is \textbf{the design of prompts}.
 We design our prompt according to best practices to evoke the best model performance.
 We selected words that are as unbiased, non-suggestive, and unambiguous as possible.
 We iteratively revised the prompts to avoid individual words from impacting the responses of LLMs during our preliminary exploration.
 In addition, we only included code from the single vulnerable file rather than the whole patchset in the prompt, which may affect the performance of LLMs due to \textbf{the lack of contextual information}. \black{To explore approaches for context augmentation, we designed a prompt \(\textbf{P}_{cot}\), in which LLMs are instructed to reason step-by-step—generating code context according to the commit message before detecting security defects.
 Since multiple factors in \(\textbf{P}_{cot}\) could influence model performance, we also designed \(\textbf{P}_{cot-guardrail}\) as a control prompt that includes only the commit message and CoT instruction, in order to isolate the effect of the fabricated code context.}